fulmidae/dsci100-project-individual/README.md

-# dsci-100-project_template
+# Individual Project Planning for DSCI 100

-Template project repository for DSCI-100
+This is my individual portion for DSCI 100's final project.